India Capital Growth

 IGC is operating with the largest net cash position (unlike its peers, it does not utilise gearing).
 Volatility of NAV returns, as measured by the annualised standard deviation of daily NAV returns over five years, are broadly comparable across the four peers, although IGC’s volatility is very close to the sector average.

-As is illustrated in Figure 20, IGC’s shares have traded consistently on a discount during the last five years, with marked periods of widening and narrowing that appear to be driven both by shifting sentiment towards India and positive developments for IGC (for example, the introduction of the bi-annual redemption opportunity – discussed below – and a rejig of the investment process that subsequently gave rise to superior performance).
-Many of these have been discussed in our previous notes and those readers who would like more colour might wish review these – see page 19 of this note.
+As is illustrated in Figure 20, IGC’s shares have traded consistently on a discount during the last five years, with marked periods of widening and narrowing driven both by shifting sentiment towards India and positive developments for IGC (for example, the introduction of the bi-annual redemption opportunity – discussed below – and a rejig of the investment process that subsequently gave rise to superior performance).
+Many of these have been discussed in our previous notes and we would recommend for readers who would like more colour to review these – see page 18 of this note.

 During the last 12 months, IGC has traded in a discount range of between 5.3% and 20.0%, with an average discount 12.6%.
 At 13 March 2023, IGC was trading at a discount of 6.1%, which is in line than its one-year average and around nine percentage points narrower than its five-year average of 14.9%, which arguably reflects the improvements made during the intervening period as well as a general improvement in sentiment towards India as the benefits of the government’s reform agenda have finally started to filter through.

 The board and the manager would like to see the discount eliminated altogether.
-This may be possible and the fact that valuations are now less demanding may help in this regard.
-This has the potential to lay the foundation for a new period of strong performance, particularly if India continues to benefit from the structural tailwinds IGC’s manager has identified.
-The small and mid-cap segment in which IGC invests has headwinds versus the wider India market during the last 12 months, but this could reverse and give a boost to IGC.
+We continue to think that this may be possible, especially as valuations are now less demanding, which could lay the foundation for a new period of strong performance, particularly given the long-term structural tailwinds that India is benefitting from.
+The small and mid-cap segment in which IGC invests has headwinds versus the wider India market during the last 12 months, but this should not continue indefinitely and could give a boost to IGC if this reverses.